GluuFederation/docs-ce-prod/3.1.3.1/source/release-notes/index.md

 ### Code White Patch
 In August 2018, a critical vulnerability was discovered in the Jboss Richfaces library, and our team immediately released a patch.
 Version 3.1.3.1 comes with that patch pre-implemented, but is otherwise identical to 3.1.3.

+## New Features

+No new features in this release.
+See release notes from [Gluu Server 3.1.3](https://gluu.org/docs/ce/3.1.3/release-notes/) for new features included in 3.1.3.x